Dances With Wolves: Reception

-Dances with Wolves was named one of the top ten films of 1990 by over 115 critics and was named the best film of the year by 19 critics.
+Dances With Wolves was named one of the top ten films of 1990 by over 115 critics and was named the best film of the year by 19 critics.

-Because of the film's popularity and lasting impact on the image of Native Americans, members of the Lakota Sioux Nation held a ceremony in Washington, D.C., "to honor Kevin [Costner] and Mary [McDonnell] and Jim [Wilson] on behalf of the Indian Lakota nation", explained Floyd Red Crow Westerman (who plays Chief Ten Bears in the movie).
+Because of the film's popularity and lasting impact on the image of Native Americans, members of the Lakota Sioux Nation held a ceremony in Washington, D.C., "to honor Kevin [Costner] and Mary [McDonnell] and Jim [Wilson] on behalf of the Indian Lakota nation", explained Floyd Westerman (who plays Chief Ten Bears in the movie).
 Albert Whitehat, a Lakota elder who served as a cultural adviser on the film, adopted Costner into his family, and two other families adopted McDonnell and Wilson.
 Westerman continued, that this is so "They will all become part of one family."
-At the 63rd Academy Awards ceremony in 1991, Dances with Wolves earned 12 Academy Award nominations and won seven, including Best Writing, Adapted Screenplay (Michael Blake), Best Director (Costner), and Best Picture.
-In 2007, the Library of Congress selected Dances with Wolves for preservation in the United States National Film Registry.
+At the 63rd Academy Awards ceremony in 1991, Dances With Wolves earned 12 Academy Award nominations and won seven, including Best Writing, Adapted Screenplay (Michael Blake), Best Director (Costner), and Best Picture.
+In 2007, the Library of Congress selected Dances With Wolves for preservation in the United States National Film Registry.

-Some of the criticism of the film centered on the lack of authenticity of the Lakota language used in the film, as only one of the actors was a native speaker of the language.
+Some of the criticism of the film centered on the perceived lack of authenticity of the Lakota language used in the film, as only one of the actors was a native speaker of the language.
 Oglala Lakota activist and actor Russell Means was critical of the film's lack of accuracy.
-In 2009, he said, "Remember Lawrence of Arabia?
+In 2009, he said: "Remember Lawrence of Arabia?
 That was Lawrence of the Plains.
 The odd thing about making that movie is that they had a woman teaching the actors the Lakota language, but Lakota has a male-gendered language and a female-gendered language.
 Some of the Natives and Kevin Costner were speaking in the feminine way.
 When I went to see it with a bunch of Lakota guys, we were laughing."